MicrosoftDocs/sdk-api/sdk-api-src/content/interactioncontext/nf-interactioncontext-getstateinteractioncontext.md

 ### -param state [out]

-One of the constants from <a href="/previous-versions/windows/desktop/api/interactioncontext/ne-interactioncontext-interaction_state">INTERACTION_STATE</a>.
+One of the constants from [INTERACTION_STATE enumeration](ne-interactioncontext-interaction_state.md).

 ## -returns